Bacterial artificial chromosomes (BACs) are a key part of many

 for certain wet lab experiments.

-A valid pair of BAC end sequences must be
+valid pair of BAC end sequence alignments must be

 The orientation of the first BAC end sequence must be "+" and